List of Deltora Quest characters: Ra-Kacharz

 Are the ruling class in Noradz.
 They are dressed from head-to-toe in red and carry whips.
 Their name is a derivative of "rat catchers" and work for the Shadow Lord.
 It was they who caused the "rat plague" that drove humanity from the city of Hira, under which was buried a chemical that would pollute the whole of Deltora if released by the burning of the Four Sisters.
 The Ra-Kacharz are similar to priests, in that they "serve sacred laws", (cleanliness, watchfulness, and duty: three things required for reaction to rat overpopulation) but in other ways are more like oppressors.
 They keep the people afraid, though of what the citizens do not know.
 They also provided luxuries for the noble families in Del, blinding them to the poverty on the castle doorsteps.
 The word "Noradz" is derived from "no rats"; whereas the "blessing" uttered by the Ra-Kacharz, "Noradzeer", means "no rats here".
 Ra-Kacharz sounds like "rat catchers" since they do not like rats, it is appropriate.

+Reece

+The first of the nine Ra-Kacharz, who is heavily against Lief, Barda and Jasmine.
+He tries to punish them for spilling food, but is outvoted by the others due to them not knowing the customs.
+Later, when they are found to have brought Filli in, they are put on trial, and he tries to rig the trial so they will be sentenced to death, but Lief outsmarts him.
+He then doesn't feed them during their imprisonment, intending them to starve, but they are released by Tira, who leads them to a garbage chute out of Noradz.
+He tries to stop them, but is knocked out by Tira and taken through the chute by the companions, who have taken the uniforms of other Ra-Kacharz to disguise themselves.
+Exposed on the arms and face due to Jasmine taking his gloves and face covering to make the Ra-Kacharz boots fit her, he dies from poison on the walls in the chute.